Background Image for Header:

 - grade point average of 2.8 or above in STEM undergraduate coursework.

-Application Deadline?
-Early admission review of COMPLETED applications will proceed from Nov.
-30-Dec.
-28, 2018.
-Offers may be made based upon early admission review.
-Regular review of completed applications will begin February 1, 2019.
-The priority deadline for the online application is midnight on February 1, 2019.
-Priority will be given to applications completed by/before the February 1 review date.
+The priority deadline for the online application and receipt of the recommendation letter is midnight on March 1, 2019.
+Priority will be given to applications completed by/before the March 1 review date.
 However, applications will be accepted until all positions are filled.

-Available Research Projects?
 Participants will receive an integrated experience where research and education are concurrent priorities.
 Available research projects (in summer 2018) addressed fundamental questions related to the chemistry of health, including for example, the development of therapeutic drugs for detection or treatment of diseases (Alzheimer’s, cancer); and catalysis in chemistry, including for example, the synthesis of pharmaceuticals and fine chemicals using sustainable and biocompatible methods, and examining the combustion process, both experimentally and theoretically, in order to reduce environmentally harmful emissions.
 Projects will focus on the potential of research to benefit society both directly and indirectly in the fields of health care, forensics/criminology, energy, sustainability, and transportation.
 REU participants will engage in joint efforts with expert faculty advisers to enrich their educational experience.
-Click on the link above or read about faculty members' research interests for more information on available research projects.
+Read about each faculty member for more information on available research projects.
 Research projects may vary from year to year and will be updated as needed.

 - general topics of basic laboratory safety and chemical management, animal compliance in research, and scientific ethics;